jxp/phonegap-desktop/readme.md

 Current Status:

 Implemented code for all API methods
 Tested in IE, Firefox and Chrome
+Created wiki pages for the library

 Next Steps:

-Provide documentation on how to use
 Complete full testing
 Investigate overriding Firefox geolocation
-Look at possibility of using new getUserMedia method
+Look at possibility of using new getUserMedia method  (beta builds of Opera and Chrome)